Monika-81/wanderlust-p5/README.md

 The goal with this project is to create a content sharing online travel diary that allows the user to create, read, update and delete their content for a fully interactive experience.

-The goals are summarised here:
+The goals are summarized here:

 - Make the apps **React** front end content connect smoothly with the **Django REST** back end to store, fetch and delete content.
-- Allow an autherized users to comment, like and follow other users.
+- Allow an authorized users to comment, like and follow other users.
 - Make a responsive app that are easily accessible on every viewport, and with screen readers.
 - Make a easily navigated app, with intuitive features.

 ### **UX**

-With the UX principles and project goal in mind I started with the Strategy phace, thinking about the target audience and what features would benefit them.
+With the UX principles and project goal in mind I started with the Strategy phase, thinking about the target audience and what features would benefit them.

 The target audience are:
 - people in various age groups, mostly adults, who likes to travel